Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/WMS layer (URL)/README.md

 ## How to use the sample

-The map will load automatically when the sample starts.
+The map will load automatically when the sample is opened.
 Pan and zoom to explore.

 ## How it works